acherm/acherm.github.io/_posts/2020-01-03-FailuresAndSuccess2019.md

 * reject of my ERC starting grant (called REVARY for Resurrecting Software Variability).
 Brain-consuming work that forces you to go beyond the usual territory... the cut was 29% (I was ranked between 30% and 40% grrr), but really worth doing.
 I have now an explicit and ambitious research plan for...
 2020 at least ;)

-* reject of ICSE submission:  [preprint](https://hal.inria.fr/hal-02314830) is available and already working hard to address reviews.
+* reject of an ICSE submission:  [preprint](https://hal.inria.fr/hal-02314830) is available and already working hard to address reviews.
 Very frustrating since we worked hard, including in the middle of summer time… and the subject is exciting/challenging (can we learn the enormous configuration space of the Linux kernel with 15,000+ options?)

+* accept of an ICSE submission about model/code co-evolution: kudos to Djamel Khelladi who has lead end-to-end the success

 * accept at Transactions on Software Engineering (TSE) journal for [Empirical Assessment of Multimorphic Testing](https://hal.inria.fr/hal-02177158) The idea of Multimorphic testing is to assess the effectiveness of a test suite for revealing performance variations of a system (something surprinsingly not so common in the scientific literature).